Fix bugs from the new Google Search Console: Either “offers”, “review” or “aggregateRating” must be specified.

 missing field “Offers”

-These errors and warnings relate to the product labeling and schema for individual products on your site.
+These errors and warnings are related to the product labeling and schema for individual products on your store site.
 If certain schemes are not specified, extensive results in the search can not be displayed next to your products.

-Impact on your website
+# 2 Impact on your website

 How can the errors be fixed?

-If you were to receive either the “Offers”, “Review” or “AggregateRating” errors on your WooCommerce category pages, there is a very simple solution: Remove the markup of the product schema from the shop and product category pages.
+Remove the markup of the product schema from the shop and product category pages.

-To do this, add the following code to the functions.php file of your theme (or better, add it to your child theme):We tested this code on several WooCommerce websites and fixed the error messages in the Google Search Console.
-The code removes the markup that WooCommerce places in the category pages and in the shop.
-It may take a while for the error messages in the search console to be deleted.
-If you’re not familiar with code-embedding, you should contact a developer to add the feature.
+We’ve used this code on several WooCommerce websites and have fixed the error messages in the Google Search Console.
+The code removes the markup that WooCommerce places in the store’s category pages and archive.
+Fixing the error messages in Search Console always takes a while, as Google always updates with a delay.

 Note that this code does not correct all warnings that appear in the Search Console report, but most should be fixed.
-WooCommerce will fix these issues at the next update, and these missing fields will not hurt your search ranking in the meantime.
+WooCommerce will probably fix these issues at the next update, and these missing fields will not hurt your search ranking in the meantime.

 What is achieved with this fix?

-If you need professional help to remove the “Either”, “Review” or “AggregateRating” from your WooCommerce site, just contact us directly.
+If you need professional help to remove “Either”, “Review” or “AggregateRating” from your WooCommerce site, just contact us directly.